 The most obvious route for social investment is to take social enterprises and the impact they create to big scale.

 In the UK, scale is scarce.
-It’s important to have role models like HCT and Dwr Cymru Welsh Water which can demonstrate that good commercial business can be done.
+It’s important to have role models like Dwr Cymru Welsh Water which can demonstrate that good commercial business can be done.
 And advisors like ClearlySo play a key role in bringing a range of investors together when big money is needed.

 But scale has many faces.
 For instance, innovative investment structures such as the Bridges Evergreen Fund supports the growth of ambitious mission-led organisations and enables them to increase their impact over a longer time-frame – helping to tackle entrenched social challenges at scale.
 The fund also supports private businesses to become great social businesses as part of a ‘take social’ investment.